 As its name implies, the Aedes aegypti mosquito does spread yellow fever.
 And while this disease hasn’t been a big problem in America, experts think Florida could soon see an outbreak.
 This mosquito also spreads West Nile Virus, which is something else officials are trying to warn the public about.
 Although it hasn’t been in the news as much recently, we can’t forget about Zika.
 And another type of mosquito-borne illness was just discovered in Florida called Keystone virus.

 Let’s not forget about our furry friends

 Mosquitos need blood to nurture their eggs (only the females bite), and they don’t limit themselves to just people.
 If an infected mosquito bites a dog or cat, this can lead to potentially deadly heartworms.
-They can also spread a disease to horses called Eastern equine encephalitis.
+They can also spread the disease to horses called Eastern equine encephalitis.
 This is why it’s important to keep your pets safe when they are outside.

 How can you avoid becoming a mosquito snack?

 As we’ve mentioned before, mosquitos are pretty devious, but that doesn’t mean that bites are inevitable.
 Wearing the right clothing – like long sleeves and permethrin-treated items – can help.
 Spraying yourself with insect repellant can be effective for a while as well.